Health

 Program

-The program is divided into two years: a first year of Master 1 and a second year of Master 2, comprising six specialization courses.
-Master 1 offers a core curriculum and specific teaching units, enabling students to acquire fundamental knowledge of drugs and healthcare products.
+The program is structured over two years: a first year of Master 1 and a second year of Master 2 comprising six specialization tracks.
+Master 1 offers a core curriculum as well as specific teaching units, enabling students to acquire fundamental knowledge about medicines and health products.
 The specific teaching units prepare students for future specialization in Master 2.

 Read more